paskaljay/security-portfolio/writeups/portswigger/writeups/portswigger/sql-login-bypass.md

 this kind of attack much easier.

 ## What I Learned
-This lab showed me that the same comment-based technique from the previous SQLi lab can be reused for a very different purpose — instead of bypassing a filter condition, it can bypass authentication entirely by removing the password check from the query.
-I also noticed that client-side form validation (requiring a password field to be filled) has no bearing on backend security — the frontend and backend need to be treated as two completely separate trust boundaries.
-This makes we think that many login systems are less secure than they appear if they rely on any client-side checks for security-critical logic.
+This lab showed me that the same comment based technique from the previous SQLi lab can be reused for a very different purpose instead of bypassing a filter condition, it can bypass authentication entirely by removing the password check from the query.
+I also noticed that client side form validation (requiring a password field to be filled) has no bearing on backend security the frontend and backend need to be treated as two completely separate trust boundaries.
+This makes we think that many login systems are less secure than they appear if they rely on any client side checks for security critical logic.